spacetelescope/webbpsf/README.rst

 four science instruments plus the fine guidance sensor, including both direct imaging and coronagraphic modes.

-WebbPSF also supports simulating PSFs for the proposed Wide-Field Instrument for the upcoming WFIRST mission, including variation of the PSF within and among the eighteen detectors.
+WebbPSF also supports simulating PSFs for the upcoming Wide Field Infrared Survey Telescope (WFIRST), including its Wide Field Instrument and a preliminary version of the Coronagraph Instrument.

-Developed by Marshall Perrin, Joseph Long, and collaborators, 2010-2016.
+Developed by Marshall Perrin, Joseph Long, Neil Zimmerman, and collaborators, 2010-2017.

 Documentation can be found online at https://pythonhosted.org/webbpsf/